galk87/playground/README.md

 ## Model Performance

-The system uses an iteratively improved prompt with examples selected for maximum effectiveness.
+The system uses an iteratively improved prompt with examples accumulated across all iterations, resulting in 23 diverse examples.
 During training, it achieved:

 - **Global accuracy**: 77.36% (all fields correct)
 - **Home score accuracy**: 98.11%